prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-4.md

 - **Create a New Document:**
   - Open Adobe Illustrator and create a new document (e.g., 1920x1080 pixels).
 - **Import the Reference Photo:**
-  - Go to `File > Place`, select your chosen photo, and position it on the artboard.
+  - Go to `File > Place`, select your chosen photo, and position it on the artboard or drag and drop your image into your newly created file.
+- **Embed Image**
+  - With your image selected, click the (`Embed`) button on the control panel.
+This will incorporate the linked image directly into your Illustrator file, ensuring it remains accessible even if the original file is moved or deleted.
 - **Lock the Photo Layer:**
   - Open the Layers panel (`Window > Layers`).
   - Lock the layer containing the photo to prevent accidental edits by clicking the lock icon next to the layer.